Green basilisk, Basiliscus plumifrons, care sheet

 Basilisk Heating and lighting

 Experienced reptile keepers will exhibit little surprise to find out that Green Basilisks enjoy both basking heat lamps, and require plenty of UVB light.
-Think along the lines of a Bearded Dragon setup, where one area of the vivarium is hotter (provided by a basking lamp), preferably timed to drop between 20 degrees celsius at night, and up to 36 degrees celsius in the day, providing and ambient temperature of about 30 degrees celsius.
-Use a day/night thermostat with a “magic eye” system to automate this system.
+Think along the lines of a Bearded Dragon setup, where one area of the vivarium is hotter (provided by a basking lamp), preferably timed to drop between 20 degrees celsius at night, and up to 36 degrees celsius in the day, providing an ambient temperature of about 30 degrees celsius.
+Use a day/night thermostat with a "magic eye" system to automate this system.